-38.2.
+36.2.
 SNMP TRAP MESSAGES

 When a fault case occurs or the genset runs or the genset takes the load or the genset unloads or the genset stops, an automatic SNMP TRAP message is send to the SNMP Client.
 In order to enable SNMP TRAP messages, the Client has to send at least one SNMP request message to the controller in order to inform it about its IP address.
-The controller records the address of the Iast SNMP Client and sends trap messages to this address.
+The controller records the address of the Last snmp stages.
+SNMP Client and sends trap messages to this address.

-The SNMP TRAP message contains the controller operating mode, engine status and the alarm list.
+The SNMP TRAP message message contains the controller operating mode, engine status and the alarm list.

-39. DECLARATION OF CONFORMITY
+37. DECLARATION OF CONFORMITY